-We advise clients on developing and implementing internal compliance programs to reduce the risks of FCPA violations.
+We advise clients on the development and implementation of internal compliance programs to reduce the risks of a violation of anti-corruption statutes.
 We conduct compliance assessments to identify strengths and weaknesses in existing compliance programs.
-We help general counsel and compliance officers to formulate compliance policies, address specific implementation issues in the context of particular corporate cultures and multinational operations, prepare training and other educational materials, draft compliance certification instruments, and counsel internal auditors on evaluations of FCPA compliance programs.
-Instituting effective compliance programs is crucial to a company's ability to prevent violations from occurring and to mitigate potential penalties in the event that a violation occurs.
+Additionally, we help companies formulate compliance policies, address specific implementation issues in the context of particular corporate cultures and multinational operations, and prepare training and other educational materials, among other key practices, to ensure compliance.

-We help clients to assess prospective transactions with respect to FCPA compliance, and we advise on structuring transactions so as to satisfy the requirements of the FCPA.
-We help clients engage in effective due diligence with respect to the engagement of foreign agents, consultants, representatives, and joint-venture partners, and we counsel on appropriate contractual provisions to address FCPA compliance.
-Because of the complexity of the FCPA regime, it is frequently the case that transactions that appear not to raise FCPA issues actually do present serious concerns, while transactions that appear to pose problems actually fall within a specific exception to the rules.
+We help clients assess prospective transactions with respect to compliance, and we advise on structuring transactions to satisfy the requirements of the applicable anti-corruption laws.
+We help clients engage in effective due diligence with respect to the engagement of foreign agents, consultants, representatives and joint-venture partners, and we counsel on appropriate contractual provisions to address anti-corruption compliance and risk.
 In addition to advising on particular international transactions, we also counsel clients on acquisitions of companies engaged in international businesses.
-Effective due diligence of target companies with respect to their record of compliance with the FCPA and their internal compliance systems may identify potential risks or even liabilities for the acquiring company.
-Such due diligence may also facilitate the post-acquisition integration of the compliance systems of the target and the acquiring companies.

-We have extensive experience in handling internal corporate investigations, including ones regarding possible violations of the books-and-records, internal controls, and anti-bribery provisions of the FCPA.
-We have worked with inside counsel, internal auditors, and external auditors to assemble and review documents, interview directors and current and former employees, and advise boards of directors and audit committees on the results of investigations.
-We are alert to issues of attorney-client privilege, document retention, and electronic discovery, all of which may be crucial in the event of any government enforcement proceeding.
-We are familiar with the complexities of multinational investigations, including sensitivity to issues raised by local data privacy and employment laws, as well as blocking statutes, and have considerable experience in coordinating the work of foreign counsel in such investigations.
+We have extensive experience in handling internal corporate investigations, including those addressing possible violations of the books-and-records, internal controls and anti-corruption laws generally.
+We have worked with inside counsel, internal auditors and external auditors to assemble and review documents, interview directors and current and former employees, and advise boards of directors and audit committees on the results of investigations.
+We are familiar with the complexities of multinational investigations, including sensitivity to issues raised by local data privacy and employment laws, as well as blocking statutes, and have considerable experience in coordinating the work of foreign counsel, when needed, in such investigations.

-We assist clients in anticipating and preparing for possible FCPA enforcement proceedings by the Department of Justice and the Securities and Exchange Commission, and we represent clients in such proceedings.
+We assist clients in anticipating and preparing for possible FCPA enforcement proceedings by the US Department of Justice (DOJ) and the US Securities and Exchange Commission (SEC), and we represent clients in such proceedings.
 We are also experienced in dealing with the relevant UK regulatory and enforcement bodies.
-Our experience includes negotiating the scope of enforcement proceedings, responding to requests for documents, advocating client positions in submissions to and in meetings with DOJ and SEC officials, defending against prosecutions or civil actions, and reaching settlements.
-We are also experienced in representing clients in private litigation in which allegations of FCPA violations are made; not infrequently, such litigation is initiated by parties that have employment or contractual disputes with our clients and seek to use the FCPA as leverage.
-A number of our lawyers have served in the DOJ or the SEC prior to their tenure at the Firm and are not only familiar with the enforcement staffs but also have first-hand insights into the considerations that affect prosecutorial discretion in the enforcement of the FCPA and the UK Bribery Act.
+Our experience includes negotiating the scope of enforcement proceedings; responding to requests for documents; advocating client positions in submissions to, and in meetings with, officials from the regulator and the enforcer; defending against prosecutions or civil actions; and negotiating settlements.
+We are also experienced in representing clients in private litigation in which allegations of FCPA violations are made.
+Not infrequently, such litigation is initiated by parties that have employment or contractual disputes with our clients and seek to use alleged FCPA violations as leverage.
+A number of our lawyers have served in government and regulatory positions prior to their tenure at the firm and are not only familiar with the enforcement teams but also have firsthand insights into the considerations that affect prosecutorial discretion in the enforcement of the FCPA and the UK Bribery Act.